sandorbx/Parallel-Fiji-CMTK-Registration/README.md

 or just drag and drop the script file to the fiji window and its ready to use.

 ## User guide

+- The registration requires the image files  to be in .nrrd format (https://en.wikipedia.org/wiki/Nrrd), conversion can be done in Fiji/ImageJ.

+- Avoid using spaces in the file paths

 - Very important to use the following naming convention with your image files, otherwise the script will not work : images has to be named by adding a number indicating the channel in the end of the filename separated by an underscore (yourpicturename_01; yourpicturename_02